turbot/steampipe-plugin-aws/docs/tables/aws_backup_framework.md

   controls ->> 'ControlName' = 'BACKUP_RESOURCES_PROTECTED_BY_BACKUP_VAULT_LOCK';
 ```

-### List control name and scope for a specific framework
+### List control names and scopes for each framework

 This query will return an empty control scope if the control doesn't apply to a specific AWS resource type.
 Otherwise, the query will list the control name and the AWS resource type.